-Review Arrangements: All policies, including Margin Methodology are reviewed and approved by the DRC at least annually.
-Changes to the Margin Methodology are considered by the Clearing Operations & Risk Department, and are submitted to the DRC.
+Review Arrangements: The Risk Operations Manual mandated by the local regulator contains all policies, including Margin Methodology and is reviewed and approved by the DRC at least annually.
+Changes to the Margin Methodology are considered by the Clearing & Risk Department and are submitted to the DRC.
 Default Fund re-calculations are undertaken monthly, with the results submitted to the DRC.
 The results of stress testing are presented to the DRC monthly.
 If any of the daily testing of the risk models demonstrates exceptions outside of the required tolerance, the Clearing Operations & Risk Department reviews the models and recommends revisions to the DRC.